 A13.
 Yes.
 If your student health insurance plan offers dependent coverage of children, it must continue to make such coverage available for an adult child until the child turns age 26 years of age.

 A14.
-No. Student health insurance plans may not impose any pre-existing condition exclusions on individuals enrolled in coverage who are under 19 years of age, including applicants for enrollment, who are under 19 years of age.
-This requirement would be effective for policy years beginning on or after July 1, 2012.
+No. For policy years beginning on or after July 1, 2012, student health insurance plans may not impose any pre-existing condition exclusions on individuals enrolled in coverage who are under 19 years of age, including applicants for enrollment, who are under 19 years of age.

-Student health insurance plans are prohibited from imposing pre-existing condition exclusions on any enrollees for policy years starting on or after January 1, 2014 (regardless of the enrollees’ age).
+Subsequently, student health insurance plans were prohibited from imposing pre-existing condition exclusions on any enrollees for policy years starting on or after January 1, 2014 (regardless of the enrollees' age).
+However, transition relief may apply to delay application of the ACA prohibition on pre-existing condition exclusions for an additional policy year (see Q/A 29).

 For this purpose, a "pre-existing condition exclusion" means a limitation or exclusion of benefits (including a denial of coverage) based on the fact that the condition was present before the effective date of coverage (or if coverage is denied, the date of the denial) under the coverage, whether or not any medical advice, diagnosis, care or treatment was recommended or received prior to such date.
 A "pre-existing condition exclusion" also includes any limitation or exclusion of benefits (including a denial of coverage) applicable to an individual as a result of information relating to an individual's health status before such individual's effective date of coverage (or if coverage is denied, the date of the denial) under the coverage, such as a condition identified as a result of a pre-enrollment questionnaire or physical examination given to the individual, or review of medical records relating to the pre-enrollment period.